More

 It’s important to keep your notes organized so that you know when to find them when you need them.
 If you’re a frequent note-taker, the last thing you’d want is to lose your notes in a sea of others.
 Features such as organizing your notes by tags can help you keep organized.

 Google Keep is a note-taking software that was created in 2013 by Google as part of its productivity office suite.
-Google Keep is widely known as being a simple note-taking app that is both easy to use and accessible.
+Google Keep has since made a name for itself as a minimalist, no-frills note-taking app that is both easy to use and accessible.
+A fine tool for the age of distractions.

 Key Features of Google Keep